nakolkin/angular-cacheable-treev/README.md

    - Fast DOM genereation, it tooks about 15 ms to genereate a list of 1185 items on my MacBook Pro late 2013, it is about 100-times faster compared to Angular Tree View directive which is implemented with ng-repeate.
    - It is possible to cache the resulted DOM by adding the 'rememberMe' flag to the first node in the model.
-   - Watches only for model instance changes, which means it doesn't update the DOM if changes are inside the tree model.
+   - Watches only for the model instance changes, which means it doesn't update the DOM if changes are inside the tree model.
    - Handles node selection by setting scope[treeModel].currentNode and adding 'selected' class to the selected element.

 ## Installation